stanmaz/BBOalert/README.md

 #### Long explanation text

 If you need more than 69 characters to explain the alerted call, the solution is to place in the middle of the text the '#' character.
-It will split the text into two parts : the first will be used in the explanation field of the bidding box.
+It will split the text into two parts : the first part will be used in the explanation field of the bidding box.
 The second part will be set in the chat box.
-In the second part <br> code may be used as line break to split the text over multiple lines.
-The chat message should be sent to the opponents to complete the alert procedure.
+In the second part <br> code may be used as line break to split the text over multiple lines when it is sent.

 Example :